-Reviewing my bus stop drawing for Assignment 4, I don’t feel that it addresses my appetite to create a form of graffiti and it also lacked the environmental credentials I was seeking, although it did meet my ambition of making public art.
+Reviewing my bus stop drawing for Project 3, I don’t feel that it addresses my appetite to create a form of graffiti and it also lacked the environmental credentials I was seeking, although it did meet my ambition of making public art.
 It leaves me unfulfilled.
 After considerable sleeping over it, I have therefore decided to make a second work which is graffiti based, but not on public property.

 I am considering three mediums, grass (walked or mowed), clay used as paint or moss.
 I like the idea of using grass.
 It offers a large canvas but being large and horizontal, it would be very difficult to photograph well for the purposes of the assignment.

 Researching moss graffiti on the internet yields quite a few examples and recipes, such as this or this.
 These generally involve mashing moss in to a soup with a nutrient such as yoghurt, rice water or beer.
 However, it you look carefully at most of these examples, it seems clear that the graffiti is using moss rolled up from other locations and laid like turf then cut to shape.

 This post, by gardeners specialising in growing moss gardens, is much more helpful.
 It explains exactly what you need to make moss grow, which mosses will work best and that yoghurt etc is just likely to go mouldy.
 Their recommendation is to establish moss on horizontal, water retaining surfaces (ie soil) rather than attempting to establish it on walls etc. So, sounds like a dead end.
 At this point, I decided to use yellow London clay, dug from the garden, as my medium.